-Redfin Dwarf Rainbowfish (Melanotaenia maccullochi) Fish Species Profile
+Redfin Dwarf Rainbowfish (Melanotaenia maccullochi) Species Profile & Care Guide

 Redfin Dwarf Rainbowfish are relatively popular amongst hobbyists as they are very peaceful, reasonably small and hardy and can adapt to both alkaline and acidic conditions.